amad00r/sisc-von-neumann/README.md

 MOVHI R5, 0x80      ; R5 contains a mask to check the highest bit
 AND R7, R0, R5
 BZ R7, 2            ; if the highest bit is 0, the number is positive
-                    ; and we want to output it as is NOT R0, R0          ; else, flip its bits and increment it in 1 ADDI R0, R0, 1
+                    ; and we want to output it as it is NOT R0, R0          ; else, we want to flip its bits and increment it in 1 ADDI R0, R0, 1